-Nancy Argentino was just 23 when she died in 1983, after being rushed to a hospital from the motel room of Jimmy Snuka in Whitehall Township, Pennsylvania with a serious head injury.
-Argentino, from Brooklyn, New York was Snuka’s mistress and traveled with him on the pro wrestling circuit whenever Snuka found himself in the northeast.
+Nancy Argentino was just 23 when she died in 1983 after being rushed to a hospital with a serious head injury.
+She was staying in a motel room with Jimmy Snuka in Whitehall Township, Pennsylvania.
+Argentino, from Brooklyn, New York, was Snuka’s mistress and traveled alongside him on the pro wrestling circuit whenever Snuka found himself in the Northeast.

 According to The Morning Call based out of Allentown, Pennsylvania, "She was rushed out of Snuka’s George Washington Motor Lodge motel room — now the site of Home Depot along MacArthur Road and Route 22 — on May 10, 1983.
 Snuka, a married man, had returned from a World Wrestling Federation taping at the Allentown Fairgrounds to find Argentino gasping for air and oozing yellow fluid from her mouth and nose."

-Argentino was declared dead hours later at Lehigh Valley Hospital and died of traumatic brain injuries consistent with a moving head striking a stationary object, according to the autopsy.
+According to the autopsy, Argentino was declared dead hours later at Lehigh Valley Hospital and died of traumatic brain injuries consistent with a moving head striking a stationary object.
 The findings showed that she had more than two dozen cuts and bruises — a possible sign of “mate abuse” — on her head, ear, chin, arms, hands, back, buttocks, legs, and feet.
-It is believed that Snuka delaying 12-24 hours in calling for medical help, contributed greatly to the emergency staffers’ inability to resuscitate her.
+It is believed that Snuka delaying 12-24 hours in calling for medical help contributed greatly to the emergency staffers’ inability to resuscitate her.

 Deputy Lehigh County coroner Wayne Snyder later said, “Upon viewing the body and speaking to the pathologist, I immediately suspected foul play and so notified the district attorney.”